What To Do in Gatlinburg & Pigeon Forge in September

 On September 9, the mountaintop playground of Anakeesta opens its Bear-Varian Fall Festival, a tasting extravaganza featuring a variety of local craft beers and cider.
 Food, live music and unbelievable harvest scenery complement the beverages in the celebration lasting through Halloween.

-That same Saturday, September 9, Sevierville hosts an evening festival in the historic downtown, the Stillwell Festival, showcasing food, beer, crafts and music.
+That same Saturday, September 7, Sevierville hosts an evening festival in the historic downtown, the Stillwell Festival, showcasing food, beer, crafts and music.
 Chef-driven special tastes, craft beers, acclaimed artisans and hot regional talent.
 It’s all packed into four hours, starting at 4 pm.

-Gatlinburg once again holds its very special GatlinBURGER Week on September 17-23 – check out some of the photos at that link.
+Gatlinburg once again holds its very special GatlinBURGER Week in September 15-21 – check out some of the photos at that link.
 Multiple restaurants in town will offer their special burger creations for your delight, and the votes will roll in for the best ones.
 This is where the kitchens pull out all the stops to provide an extraordinary burger that you may never have tasted before or since.
 Several of the favorite venues in our Things to Do – Dining section have won awards in the past.
 Yum!

 Ober Mountain has always specialized in Oktoberfest each fall, and still offers a fine array of German beers at this time of year, but has now expanded its offerings to include a whole ongoing Smoky Mountain Fall Festival up on the mountain.
-Starting on September 29 and running through October 28, the fun includes lots of food treats from its great restaurant on the mountain, games and rides, live music and movie nights.
+Starting on September 20 and running through October 27, the fun includes lots of food treats from its great restaurant on the mountain, games and rides, live music and movie nights.

 Back to Top